-In this Section, we compare the estimates of stellar mass for DESI galaxies assessing further in the wavelength, i.e. using optical colors alone ({\it grz}) with the ones obtained based on the optical-MIR SED fit adding i) only WISE1 and WISE2 ($grzW12$) and all four WISE photometry ($grzW14$).
-We find a negligible impact of incorporating $W12$ to the SED fit on the stellar mass estimates ($\Delta = - 0.002$; see Table~\ref{tab:StMassComparison}) for the entire galaxy population.
-The discrepancy between stellar mass estimates increases for AGN ( $\Delta$ = 0.13 and -0.06 for BL, and NL AGN, respectively, and NMAD 0.26 and 0.16 for BL, and NL AGN, respectively).
+In this section, we compare the estimates of stellar mass for DESI galaxies assessing further in the wavelength, namely, using optical colors alone ({\it grz}) with the ones obtained based on the optical-MIR SED fit, adding i) only WISE1 and WISE2 ($grzW12$) and all four WISE photometry ($grzW14$).
+We find a negligible impact when incorporating $W12$ to the SED fit on the stellar mass estimates ($\Delta = - 0.002$; see Table~\ref{tab:StMassComparison}) for the entire galaxy population.
+The discrepancy between stellar mass estimates increases for AGNs ( $\Delta$ = 0.13 and -0.06 for BL and NL AGNs, respectively, and NMAD 0.26 and 0.16 for BL, and NL AGNs, respectively).
 Independently of the galaxy class, the scatter is large $\pm 1$ dex, thus the stellar masses for individual sources may differ significantly.
-The stellar masses obtained only based on {\it grz} photometry are still similar to the ones derived based on the {\it grzW14} SED fits ($\Delta$ = 0.04) but the scatter increases ({\tt NMAD} = 0.17; see Table~\ref{tab:StMassComparison}).
-The degree of difference in stellar mass estimates depends on the galaxy types, and we find that this is higher for the BL AGN (with $\Delta$ = 0.20 and {\tt NMAD} = 0.34) than for the remaining classes (see Fig.~\ref{fig:WISEsubtypesMass}). {The difference in stellar mass is independent of redshift except for the low redshift ($\rm Z \lesssim 0.1$), where the stellar mass estimated with WISE photometry are higher than the ones estimated only based on the optical bands (see Fig.~\ref{fig:WISEsubtypesMassDifference}).
-Independently on redshift, the} stellar masses can differ up to $\sim 1$ dex for AGN and composite galaxies, and even up to $\sim 2$ dex for star-forming and passive galaxies.
+The stellar masses obtained only based on {\it grz} photometry are still similar to the ones derived based on the {\it grzW14} SED fits ($\Delta$ = 0.04), but the scatter increases ({\tt NMAD} = 0.17; see Table~\ref{tab:StMassComparison}).
+The degree of difference in stellar mass estimates depends on the galaxy types, and we find that this is higher for the BL AGNs (with $\Delta$ = 0.20 and {\tt NMAD} = 0.34) than for the remaining classes (see Fig.~\ref{fig:WISEsubtypesMass}). {The difference in the stellar mass is independent of redshift except for the low redshift ($\rm Z \lesssim 0.1$), where the stellar mass estimated with WISE photometry are higher than the ones estimated only based on the optical bands (see Fig.~\ref{fig:WISEsubtypesMassDifference}).
+Independently of redshift, the} stellar masses can differ up to $\sim 1$ dex for AGNs and composite galaxies -- and even up to $\sim 2$ dex for star-forming and passive galaxies.